ben-rogerson/twin.macro/README.md

 }
 ```

-Twin also swaps its own `css` and `styled` imports with the real imports from your css in js library.
+Twin also swaps its own `css` and `styled` imports with the real imports from your css-in-js library.
 This feature avoids having to add extra imports as you can import them all from twin.

 ## Features